 - Small accommodations can be very helpful.
 Sometimes the person with PC won’t ask or know to ask, but an observant and caring friend can identify simple things that matter.
 We have seen patients use a wheeled office chair to navigate the kitchen, knee pads for crawling at home, an adaptation to pull a wheelchair behind a bike for teenage trips to the mall, a stool and extra chair in the workplace.

-One of the challenges of an ultra rare disorder like PC is the feeling of isolation, of being different than anyone else.
+One of the challenges of an ultra rare disorder like PC is the feeling of isolation and being different from anyone else.
 Family and friends can help a lot in building a solid sense of self worth.
-Also, meeting other successful individuals who also have PC is important.
+Meeting other successful individuals who also have PC is important.
 One of the goals of PC Project is to connect patients.
-The patient registry is a key place to both further research and connect, and is one of the best ways to help those with PC.
+The patient registry is a key place to both further research and connect and is one of the best ways to help those with PC.

-One lovely, young woman used to describe herself as 'a mutant' and laugh.
-That sense of 'who you are' is serious.
-The most challenging times seem to be from ages 6 to 14.
+One lovely young woman used to describe herself as a “mutant” and laugh.
+That sense of ‘who you are’ is serious.
+The most challenging times for those with PC seem to be from ages 6 to 14.
 This is when others are most cruel and children are most vulnerable.
 Children may not talk about the things they are experiencing.
-At one Patient Support Meeting, a beautiful 12-year old shared that she was made fun of at school all the time; her parents had no idea this was happening.
+At one Patient Support Meeting, a beautiful 12-year old shared that she was made fun of at school all the time, and her parents had no idea this was happening.

-By teen years, most know who real friends are and have built in some type of defense to protect their self image.
-But even adults can be fragile and need encouragement from friends and family.
-Most people with PC constantly have strangers explaining how to "clear up fungus on nails" or asking about their 'acne'.
+By teen years, most know who real friends are and have built some type of defense to protect their self-image, but even adults can be fragile and need encouragement from friends and family.
+Most people with PC constantly have strangers explaining how to “clear up fungus on nails” or asking about their ‘acne’.

-One man shared his experience when as an adult he had to remove his shoes/socks at a scout activity and the shock of those around him who had been friends for years, but never seen his feet.
-It had an impact on him even as an adult.
+One man shared his experience, when, as an adult, he had to remove his shoes/socks at a scout activity and saw the shock of those around him who had been friends for years but never seen his feet.
+It had a lasting impact on him even as an adult.

-- When children are young, be pro-active with school administrators, teachers and students to tell the PC story to create a positive social climate.
-When people understand the genetic basis of PC they can more quickly relate with the person and not only with the effects of the mutation.
+- When children are young, be pro-active with school administrators, teachers, and students to tell the PC story in order to create a positive social climate.
+When people understand the genetic basis of PC, they can more quickly relate with the person and not only with the effects of the mutation.

-- Anticipate in advance situations which may be upsetting to someone with PC if they are unprepared.
-This might be a swimming activity or a dance class where students remove their shoes/socks.
-Preparing in advance, working out alternate options or what to do in such situations can be very important.
+- Anticipate in advance situations which may be upsetting to someone with PC if they are unprepared — this might be a swimming activity or a dance class where students remove their shoes/socks.
+Preparing in advance, working out alternate options, or knowing what to do in such situations can be very important.

 - Be pro-active in creating positive opportunities for friends and interests.
 Know that there will be teasing and allow time to talk about handling these painful incidents.

 - Allow your child to set what they can/cannot do on any given day/time.
-Accept that PC pain varies from day-to-day, season to season and trust that your child with PC will do all they can before asking for help or quitting.
+Accept that PC pain varies from day-to-day and season to season, Trust that your child with PC will do all they can before asking for help or quitting.

-- Never limit a child, but also never encourage a child to 'be strong' or 'just be tough' and beat the PC pain odds.
-Age, weight and size (as well as the specific gene and mutation) make a great difference in pain level.
-What a 7- or 8-year-old with PC can do will not be the same as what a full grown 15-year-old with PC can do.
+- Never limit a child, but also never encourage a child to ‘be strong’ or ‘just be tough’ and beat the PC pain.
+Age, weight, and size (as well as the specific gene and mutation) make a great difference in pain level.
+What a 7-year-old or 8-year-old with PC can do will not be the same as what a full grown 15-year-old with PC can do.

 - Explore and enjoy childhood interests (ballet, basketball, cross-country, etc.) and also look for and encourage those interests that are ‘off-the-feet’ type activities (swimming, biking, chess, body building) which may become important alternatives as your child grows larger in stature.

-- Avoid extensive efforts to 'fix' the problem (i.e. there is something wrong with the child).
-Going from doctor to doctor, or being seen at 'grand rounds' by numerous doctors can have a long-lasting negative impact and brings no real benefit to your child.
+- Avoid extensive efforts to ‘fix’ the problem (i.e. there is something wrong with the child).
+Going from doctor to doctor or being seen at ‘grand rounds’ by numerous doctors can have a long-lasting negative impact and brings no real benefit to your child.
 If you or your child are invited to a ‘grand rounds,’ please contact PC Project to get other PCers to join and teach the doctors what PC Project does.

 - Rely on quality research articles (many available on this site) and other validated sources to understand the basics of PC and PC care.